 How to Make Stuffing in a Slow Cooker

 This slow cooker Thanksgiving stuffing includes salty sage sausage, two types of bread crumbs, the usual vegetables like onion and celery, and also mushrooms and sweet roasted chestnuts.
 It’s seasoned with salt and pepper (of course), but also has grated Parmesan cheese and fresh parsley too.
 All these delicious ingredients are bound together with eggs and some really good quality chicken stock.
 The sausage is browned and the vegetables are sautéed before mixing all the ingredients together.
-Once combined the stuffing comes together so nicely in a slow cooker or Crock-Pot®.
+Once combined the stuffing comes together so nicely in a slow cooker.